Food and Water Security

 Forecasts indicate that by 2026, the city of Cairns will be at risk of a drinking water shortfall.
 The Cairns Water Security – Stage 1 project is therefore a critical piece of infrastructure for the city, securing urban water supply well into the next decade.
 The project was identified as a key priority by Cairns Regional Council’s Water Security Advisory Group (WSAG), with the group highlighting that continued population growth means increased storage capacity is urgently required to access more of the plentiful rainfall the region receives during wet season.
-To reduce the financial burden on Cairns water users, Council has sought a combined $215 million contribution from the State and Federal Governments ($107.5 million each) towards the project’s capital cost.
-In its June State Budget the Queensland Government committed $107.5m towards the project to match the pre-election commitment made by Federal Labor.
-A confirmed Federal commitment of $107.5m is now required in the October 2022 Budget, delivering an estimated 1658 FTE jobs (direct and indirect) and an estimated $243m in Gross Regional Product (GRP)5 during project construction.
+To reduce the financial burden on Cairns water users, Council has secured combined Budget commitments of $215m from the State and Federal Governments ($107.5m each) towards the project’s capital cost.
+Delivery of the combined $215m now requires that funding agreements be finalised with Council.
+In addition to helping secure the region’s water supply, this funding will deliver an estimated 1658 FTE jobs (direct and indirect) and an estimated $243m in Gross Regional Product (GRP)5 during project construction.

 Lakeland Area Irrigation Scheme Project

-Regional Development Australia Tropical North, through the National Water Infrastructure Development Fund (NWIDF), funded a preliminary business case that investigated new water storage options to expand the Lakeland irrigation area.
+Regional Development Australia Tropical North, through the National Water Infrastructure Development Fund (NWIDF), funded a strategic business case that investigated new water storage options to expand the Lakeland irrigation area.
 Once constructed, the proposed dam will store 200,000ML with a secure output of 80,000ML per annum, irrigating up to 10,000ha of highly irrigable land.
 Federal Government funding of $10m to further develop the detailed business case has seen work advance materially with aerial mapping, geological drilling and sampling, and dry season ecology fieldwork all completed.
-The draft Reference Design was completed in December 2021, while the detailed business case is scheduled for completion late this year.
-Bilateral government support is now required to further the development approval processes for the project, including accelerating the review of the Mitchell River Water Resource Plan.
+The draft Reference Design was completed in December 2021, while the detailed business case is scheduled for release in the first half of 2023.
+Bilateral government support is now required to further the development approval processes for the project, support a proponent through the detailed design stage (including funding through the NWIDF) and accelerate the review of the Mitchell River Water Resource Plan.

 Etheridge Shire Agricultural and Irrigation Precinct Project

 Etheridge Shire Council, in conjunction with Regional Development Australia Tropical North, proposes to develop an agricultural and irrigation precinct in the Shire.
 The project aims to establish protocols that facilitate the approval and expansion of agriculture and horticulture across the precinct on a regional basis.
 As much as 530,000ha of Class A and B soil is potentially available in the Shire, but there are barriers to water access and security.
 Around 495,000ML of water is available in the Gilbert River catchment area.
-A $2.5m investment is proposed for an implementation strategy to analyse the best means of accessing water and irrigating up to 50,000ha of land to diversify crop types and drive economic growth in the area.
+A $2.5m investment is proposed for an implementation strategy to leverage the work of the CRC for Developing Northern Australia and the Northern Australia University Alliance, which are conducting research as part of the Water Security for Northern Australia program.
+This important research will support the Precinct proposal, however the research on its own will not deliver an implementation strategy – the sought funding will analyse the best means of accessing water and irrigating up to 50,000ha of land to diversify crop types and drive economic growth in the area.

 North Johnstone River Diversion Scheme

 Sunwater completed a preliminary feasibility study in early 2020 indicating the diversion scheme could deliver up 50,000ML annually into Lake Tinaroo.
-In 2021 the State Government announced a $9m Regional Water Assessment Program for three regions, one of which was the Atherton Tablelands.
-The State says the RWA program will ‘set a roadmap for economic growth, building on previous water supply investigations in each region and will take a comprehensive view of local water needs and identify gaps to be filled.
-The assessments will set out how infrastructure and non-infrastructure solutions can be used to maximise water supply in each area and drive economic growth’.
+In 2021 the State Government announced its $9m Regional Water Assessment Program for three regions, one of which was the Atherton Tablelands.
+The state says the RWA program will ‘set a roadmap for economic growth, building on previous water supply investigations in each region and will take a comprehensive view of local water needs and identify gaps to be filled.
+The North Johnstone scheme is one of five priority projects by the initial RWA evaluation.
+The RWA assessments will set out how infrastructure and non-infrastructure solutions can be used to maximise water supply in each area and drive economic growth’.
 This study must be a catalyst for much-needed investment in water security on the Tablelands.
 A $7m investment is sought for a full business case into the North Johnstone diversion scheme.